 Early Modern Metaphysics

-The bulk of my published work focuses on the rich metaphysics of Spinoza and Leibniz, with an eye towards parallel work in contemporary metaphysics.
+The bulk of my published work focuses on the rich metaphysics of Spinoza and Leibniz, with an eye towards parallel work in contemporary metaphysics and other early moderns.
 I have written about ontology, modality, dependence, causation, explanation, universals, idealism, referential opacity, perfection, and representation, and I am interested in many more topics in metaphysics that are of both historical and contemporary interest.
-My new book on Spinoza is now out: Reconceiving Spinoza (Oxford University Press, 2018).
+My work on Spinoza's metaphysics and ethics comes together in Reconceiving Spinoza (Oxford University Press, 2018).
 And because I can't get enough of this stuff, I am working on a new, wide-ranging book project, No Cheating!
 A Spinozistic Reading of Early Modern Metaphysics, which has been generously funded by the NEH.
 I also have new papers on 18th century rationalists like Baumgarten and the early Kant.

 Early Modern Philosophy of Religion